Kepanjen: Association football

-Kanjuruhan Stadium is home to Arema and has been home to Persekam Metro FC.
+Kanjuruhan Stadium was home to Arema and has been home to Persekam Metro FC.

 Transportation

 Kepanjen is connected by a commuter line that runs between Lawang-Malang-Kepanjen.
 Kepanjen is accessible by other major cities in Java through Kepanjen Station and Kepanjen Terminal.
 There are plans to make Kepanjen accessible by toll road through Malang-Kepanjen Toll Road, allowing Kepanjen to be linked to Malang, Pasuruan Regency and Surabaya.